Is it a gift or is it a loan?

 What does this mean?

-If you’re not sure whether you need to include a loan from a family member or friend in your financial settlement, book a coaching session with an amicable divorce specialist who will be able to help clarify whether this would need to be included in your consent order.
+If you’re not sure whether you need to include a loan from a family member or friend in your financial settlement, book a Joint Advice Consultation with an amicable Divorce Specialist who will be able to help clarify whether this would need to be included in your consent order.

 Read More